SmithWillSuffice/ohanga-pai/content/questions/3_tax_myths.md

 This is, of course, my opinion, it is not core MMT.
 Such opinions are part of Ōhanga Pai or Spiritual Economics, which goes beyond core MMT.

-There is nothing wrong in protect vital industries too.
+There is nothing wrong in protecting vital industries too.
 Both labour and industry can be protected.
-The problem occurs when wages for labour are exploitative, and when business profits are hoarded by bosses and not shred equitably with workers.
+The problem occurs when wages for labour are exploitative, and when business profits are hoarded by bosses and not shared equitably with workers.
 Only a government has the authority, legal power and enforcement agencies to protect the interests of labour.
 Trade unions used to have some power, but (a) never sufficient power, and (b) trade unions were never representative of *all workers,* so were not ever truly egalitarian.